ibm-cloud-docs/AnalyticsEngine/best-practices.md

 - **Switch regions for disaster recovery**

- You can create {{site.data.keyword.iae_full_notm}} service instances in different regions, for example, in the US South and the United Kingdom.
+ You can create {{site.data.keyword.iae_full_notm}} service instances in different regions, for example, in the US South, the United Kingdom and Germany.
 In the event that you cannot create a service instance in one region, you can switch to an alternate region which hosts  {{site.data.keyword.iae_full_notm}}.
 You will not be able to access any existing clusters from the new region.
 However, creating a new cluster in a new region should not be a problem if you followed the recommended best practices described in this topic and kept your existing cluster as stateless as possible with data and jobs residing outside the cluster.

  See the [list of supported regions and the endpoints to use](https://console.bluemix.net/docs/services/AnalyticsEngine/provisioning.html#creating-a-service-instance-using-the-ibm-cloud-command-line-interface) or refer to the {{site.data.keyword.Bluemix_short}} catalog for {{site.data.keyword.iae_full_notm}}.